 Houston is no stranger to hurricanes and their damage.
 It is vital to know how to protect your home and family and your HVAC unit during severe weather.
-Our team at Air Tech of Houston wants to ensure you know what to do to protect your air conditioner unit from storm damage.
+Our team at Air Tech Air Conditioning & Plumbing wants to ensure you know what to do to protect your air conditioner unit from storm damage.

 How Storms Can Damage Your AC Unit

 Severe weather in Houston can be harsh for the well-being of your home and your air system.
 Lots of rain can cause water to pool around your HVAC system, causing water to enter and hurt your unit.
 Hail and strong winds can also create issues with wiring, fans, and pipes connecting your air conditioner to your home.

 5 Ways to Protect Your AC